We need to be willing to see another’s faults and not love or respect them any less for it.

-Of course, it all depends on how we go about such things.
-In fact, if our mind continually runs in unproductive channels of self-pity or constant complaining, brooding about how life seems to be passing us by, we need to take a closer look at ourselves before we’re ready to think about others.
-We need to turn in a new direction—namely, a productive one.
+Often, our minds run in unproductive channels of self-pity or constant complaining.
+We brood about how life seems to be passing us by.
+In such cases, it helps to take a closer look at ourselves before trying to think about others—to turn in a new direction.

-Where we get into trouble is when our occupation with others is more like being all up in other peoples’ business in the wrong way—constantly thinking about what others are up to, criticizing and judging them as we please.
+Where we get into trouble is when our focus on others takes the wrong form—when we constantly think about what others are doing, criticizing and judging them as we go.

-No, thinking of others is not proof that we are spiritual.
-Likewise, thinking of ourselves is no certain sign that we are selfish.
-It all depends on how we go about it.
+Thinking of others is not proof that we are spiritual.
+Likewise, thinking of ourselves is not necessarily a sign that we are selfish.

 Jill Loree grew up in northern Wisconsin with parents who embraced their Norwegian, Swedish and German heritage.
 Foods like lutefisk, lefse and krumkaka were prepared every Christmas.
 And of course there was plenty of beer, bratwurst and cheese all year round.